Free Kitchen Hacks eBook

 Pro Tips

-• Take extra care to rinse your canned jackfruit if it is stored in brine to make sure your BBQ jackfruit isn’t too salty.
+• Take extra care to rinse your canned jackfruit if it is stored in brine to make sure your BBQ jackfruit isn’t too salty or tangy.

 Video